pferdone/LootTable2/README.md

 LootTable2
 ==========

 LootTable2 is a very simple addon and works right out of the box.
-Just copy the LootTable2 & Tradeskills2 folder to your addon directory and you can record item drops immediately.
-LootTable2 does the following for you:
+Just copy the LootTable2 folder to your addon directory and you can record item drops immediately.

 Changelog